JavaScript Closures Explained (Without the Confusion)

 }

-const mySecret = createSecret("JavaScript is awesome");
+const secret = createSecret("JS is awesome");

-console.log(mySecret.secret); // undefined
+console.log(secret.secret); // undefined

-2. Factory Functions
+2. Factory Functions with Personality

 function multiplier(factor) {

-return function (number) {
+return function (num) {

-return number * factor;
+return num * factor;

 };